 At Ellicott Mills Dental, we take dental anxiety seriously.
 In fact, we specialize in working with patients who suffer from this common condition.
-Although we offer a variety of sedation techniques, we often encourage our clients to participate in this process.
+Although we offer a variety of sedation techniques including sedation dentistry and pillows and blankets to calm down our more nervous patients, we often encourage our clients to participate in this process.
 If you want to overcome dental anxiety and avoid oral health issues in the future, try these tips to resume a healthy routine.

 1. Choose a Dentist You Trust